Anonymodesu/SCP/scp.md

 Her forced lifestyle changes causes her to become a martial arts master.
 She needs to master the horse stance so that she can sit and use the toilet.
 Cue anime training arc.
+Are you tired?
+Yes!
+You ain't fit enough!
+Keep going.
+Are you tired?
+No!
+You ain't training hard enough!
+Keep going.
 They develop huge leg muscles.
 A bunch of ass-less agents are required to fight against reality-bender.
 People with asses dont want to lose their asses.
 How large is his arse-nal?!
 https://www.reddit.com/r/TwoBestFriendsPlay/comments/1bt41jg/heres_a_keijo_clipgate_of_bootylon/
+Revealed at the end that the SCP is looking to cure obesity.
+Fat is removed from the buttocks and the body gradually redistributes fat from other parts of the body, observed from gradual recovery from affected individuals.

 ---